microsoft/SAPAzureSnooze/README.md

 2. Start-SAPSnoozeSystem.ps1 – Runbook to start VMs.
 Once this runbook is created, create a webhook and capture the URL.

 If the message server has a public IP:
-1. You can use public IP as messageserver host in the SharePointlist.
+1. You can use public IP as messageserver host in the SharePointList.
 If you're using Public IP, please make sure that the message server http port is allowed in NSG.
 2. Import SharePointSDK module in your Azure Automation Account from "Modules gallery"
 3. Import SAPSnooze module from \Modules in your Azure Automation Account
 4. You can schedule the runbook to run as an Azure runbook